temple-compute/horus-docs/docs/sdk/core/runtime.md

 # Runtime System

-Runtimes define the environment and context in which tasks are executed.
-They separate the execution context (how/where to run - executors) from the task logic (what to run - runtimes).
+Runtimes prepare the commands that tasks will execute, while executors provide the environment and context in which those commands run.
+They separate the execution context (how/where to run - executors) from the command preparation (what command to run - runtimes).

 ## Core Concept